T1taniumF0rge-Industries-Inc/Software/README.md

 **REP-SET II**, *`Version 3.1.5b`*

 > [!IMPORTANT]
-> The ["Programs.md"](https://github.com/GamerSoft24/Software/blob/Main/Programs.md) file is currently outdated and will be updated in a maximum delay 3 months!
+> The ["Programs.md"](https://github.com/GamerSoft24/Software/blob/Main/Programs.md) file has most but not every single resource available in the repository.
+Feel free to open an issue if you are unable to find what you want!

 ## [`PySoft:`]
 This is **where** I and Okmeque1 will be *storing all* of ***our*** Python codes and programs.